dekarrin/morc/README.md

 useful to use with variable captures to perform a full sequence of communication with a server.

-Use `morc flows new` to create a new one.
+Use `morc flows` and pass the name of the new flow to the `--new` flag to create a new one.
 Once created, `morc exec FLOW` will actually send off each request.
 Any variable captures from request sends are used to set the values of subsequent requests.

 ### Request History